 Delivering software that performs well across different user types and levels of technological sophistication represents serious challenges in marketing these products.
 Artificial intelligence changes options for software testing, and it continues to open ways for improvement and innovation in marketing software products.

 Throughout the lifecycle of software development, software testing becomes inevitable.
 It aids diagnose any arising problems in the software that can deleteriously affect the company.
 Sure, you could spend hundreds of hours testing software prior to deployment or, as some firms do, use early adopters as human guinea pigs to encounter and report software failures.
-The first is very costly, the second, potentially damaging to your brand image.
+The first is very costly, and the second is potentially damaging to your brand image.
 AI (artificial intelligence) agents, called bots, reduce the cost of software testing, seek out vulnerabilities, and generally run the software through its paces to simulate the operations of multiple customer groups with potentially varied software applications and sophistication.

 This testing process identifies improvements or changes necessary before software deployment and pinpoints when release is reasonable.